 It's also true that most other jobs are a step down.
 The thing that is so hard to live with soon becomes something that is hard to do without.
 Lennon missed being Celtic manager.
 When the chance came to go back after spells at Bolton and Hibernian, he didn't need to think twice.

 Like he did before, Lennon won them over.
-There's been pain - the exit from the Champions League and the wasteful failure against Copenhagen in the Europa League - but the team was powering on to a ninth league title in a row before the coronavirus pandemic hit.
-Number nine is on its way, though.
-Nobody knows when, but it's coming.
+There's been pain - the exit from the Champions League and the wasteful failure against Copenhagen in the Europa League - but the team secured a ninth title in a row after the coronavirus pandemic led to a curtailed season and now the holy grail of 10 is on the horizon.

 - Lennon reflects on 'tumultuous' year